johno/ruby_optimization_techniques/final.md

 * BEN NEELY, BOISE STATE UNIVERSITY
 * JOHN OTANDER, BOISE STATE UNIVERSITY

-The Ruby programming language has experienced a recent period of intense adoption and growth due to its excellent speed of iteration and due in no small part to the acceptance of the Ruby on Rails web framework within the startup sphere.
-While support is growing steadily for the language, it is largely dismissed as not having effective scalability, or having far slower runtimes than more traditional strongly-typed complex languages.
+The Ruby programming language has experienced a recent period of intense adoption and growth due to its excellent speed of iteration, elegant syntax, and passionate community.
+Additionally, the popular web framework, Ruby on Rails,  has given the Ruby language exceptional legitimacy, especially in the prototyping, startup space.
+It is a tool that emphasizes developer happiness, productivity, and places the responsibility of program in the developer's hands.
+This gives the language a lot of power, but can serve as a double-edged sword.
+When leveraged incorrectly, projects can swiftly become inefficient and unmaintainable.
+Additionally, allowing this flexibility has serious implications with memory management, efficiency, and execution times.

+While support is growing steadily for the language, it is largely dismissed as not having effective scalability, and having far slower runtimes than more compiled, strongly-typed languages.
 In this article, we propose that many sophisticated techniques exist to enhance Ruby’s performance both in using existing runtimes to compile ruby to statically typed languages, and in using common anti-patterns to improve performance natively.
 Through experimentation and thorough research we conclude that Ruby performs competitively against it’s similar scripting language counterparts, and can see increases of [XXXXX]% in many cases.

 __Categories and Subject Descriptors:__ D.2.3 [Coding Tools and Techniques]: Object-oriented programming, B.6.3 [Design Aids]: Optimization
 __General Terms:__ Optimization, Algorithms, Performance